BlueBrain/Brayns/python/README.md

 }
 ```

-5. In the same folder, create a `settings.json` to configure pytest:
+5. In the same folder, create a `settings.json` file to configure pytest:

 ```json
 {